 - Determines how fast the needle moves

 The needle depth of a machine determines the distance between the needle and the tip of the needle module.
 The stroke determines how the needle retracts and collects ink.
-Both needle depth and stroke must match in size.
+Both the needle depth and the stroke must match in size.

-Using stroke lengths
+Using

 Short stroke